danvega/abstracts/spring-for-graphql.md

-# Give your APIs a REST and make the move to GraphQL
+# Does Your API Need a REST?
+Check Out GraphQL

-GraphQL is a declarative query language that allows you to retrieve data from an application's backend with ease.
-It provides a comprehensive and clear description of the data in your API, giving you the power to only ask for what you need and nothing more.
-It makes it easy to evolve APIs over time and enables powerful developer tools.
+GraphQL is a declarative query language that simplifies retrieving data from an application's back end.
+It provides a clear and comprehensive description of the data in your API, giving you the ability to request only what you need.
+This makes it easy to evolve APIs over time and enables powerful developer tools.

-In this talk, we will cover the basics of GraphQL and how it differs from traditional RESTful API architectures.
-We will examine the syntactical and structural aspects of GraphQL queries, and investigate the libraries and tools accessible for interfacing GraphQL in Vue.
-By the end of this talk, you will have a solid understanding of how to start using GraphQL in your next Vue application and be able to take advantage of its many benefits.
+In this talk, I will cover the basics of GraphQL and how it differs from traditional RESTful API architectures.
+You will learn how to construct API requests using the query language on the client side.
+On the server side, you will learn how to create a schema and data fetchers (controller methods) to power them.
+We will also discuss best practices for building GraphQL APIs with Spring Boot, including batch loading, pagination, and error handling.
+By the end of this talk you will have everything you need to build your first GraphQL API in Spring.